 After 13 years, Kamikatsu is now able to recycle 80% of its trash, with the other 20% going into landfill.

-The recycling centre is run by a local not-for profit organization called “ Zero Waste Academy”.
+The recycling center is run by a local not-for-profit organization called “ Zero Waste Academy”.
 Many local Japanese schools now send students to the town to learn about recycling.
-Recycling tourism is a growing industry too – approximately 2500 people came to visit the centre by the end of 2014.
+Recycling tourism is a growing industry too – approximately 2500 people came to visit the center by the end of 2014.